-My interest in telling traditional oral stories began with hearing Nursery Rhymes at infant school.
-I then began to hear folk and fairy tales at Infant school and elsewhere.
-It was added to by my father, who would often sit us all down as children, there were six of us, he would tell us local folk tales and some real life stories.
-All of those stories transported me to another place, another time.
-I would imagine these places, the people, whether fairy, folk, or real life stories, it allowed me to imagine.
-My Dad told us true life stories of when he was a Lumberjack in the highlands of Scotland.
-Or his time in the Outer Hebrides as a young soldier in the Gordon Highlanders.
-There were other stories of him out poaching in the woods, in the Suffolk countryside and stories of him working on a travelling fair.
+My Dad told us stories of when he was a Lumberjack in Scotland and of his time in Lerwick, Shetland Islands, training as a young soldier in the Gordon Highlanders.
+There were also other stories of him out poaching in the woods, of the Suffolk countryside and stories of him working on a travelling fair.
 They were probably embroidered somewhat, as they should be.
-To me, then a young lad, these were wonderful places and stories.
-They were doorways into another world.
-My father told us about the Legend of the Saxon King Edmund, who was shot to death with arrows, then beheaded by marauding Vikings and his severed head was guarded by a Wolf.
-The Legend is that his head is still buried in the local Abbey).
-King Edmund was later made a Saint, hence the town of Bedricesworth was renamed Bury St Edmunds.
-My father also told us stories of the ghost of the ‘Grey Lady’, who walked in the graveyard of St Marys and also in the Abbey gardens area.
-He along with his mates would put on a sheet and walk the Abbey area at night.
-Many a time I kept an eye out for her, but alas I did not see her.
-I have however seen several of the tunnels, that linked the Abbey beyond the walls to the town, as my Dad was a builder and worked in several of the old building’s cellars.
+To me, then a young lad, these were wonderful places and stories, they were doorways into another world.
+My father told us about the Legend of the Saxon, King Edmund, who was shot to death with arrows, then beheaded by marauding Vikings and his severed head was guarded by a Wolf.
+The Legend is that his head is still buried in the Abbey Gardens, as a child I often wondered if I could find it.
+King Edmund went on to become Saint Edmund.
+My Dad told us stories of the ghost of the ‘Grey Lady’, who walked in the graveyard of St Marys and also in the Abbey gardens area.
+He along with his mates, would put on a sheet and walk the Abbey area at night, pretending to be ghosts.
+Many a time at night I kept an eye out for ‘The Grey Lady’, but alas, I did not see her.
+As an adolescent, I saw several of the monks tunnels, that linked the Abbey beyond the walls to the town, as my Dad was a builder and worked in several of the old building’s cellars.
 They always intrigued and scared me, what with all the stories of the monks escaping, from those wishing to kill them.
 As a result of growing up on the edge of the Suffolk town of Bury St Edmunds, I spent a lot of time out in nature, in woods, copses and fields of wheat and corn.
 In my early working life I spent a lot of time in Suffolk villages and surrounding countryside.

-To find out more about me and what I do, please go to each of the sub-heading’s, or contact me direct on 07709 904 053.
+To find out more about what I do, please go to each of the sub-heading’s, or contact me direct on 07709 904 053.

 Contact Me without obligation to discuss a traditional storytelling performance.